ezzabuzaid/website/COLLABORATOR_GUIDE.md

 - `rehype-autolink-headings`: Allows us to add Anchor Links to Markdown Headings
 - `rehype-slug`: Allows us to add IDs to Markdown Headings

-#### Syntax Highlighting (Shiki) and Vercel

-Shiki is integrated on our workflow as a Rehype Plugin, see the `next.mdx.shiki.mjs` file.
-We also use the `nord` theme for Shiki and a subset of the supported languages as defined on the `shiki.config.mjs` file.

 ### Vercel

 We use Vercel as our hosting provider.
 It is a great platform that offers an excellent CI/CD pipeline which allows us to deploy our website with ease.